ryancamargo/ryancamargo/README.md

 ### Hi there! 👋

-- Software Engineering Student at the University of Franca - UNIFRAN.
+:computer_mouse: Software Engineering Student at the University of Franca - UNIFRAN.
-- Alura ONE Oracle Next Education Student.
+:floppy_disk: Alura ONE Oracle Next Education Student.
-- Passionate about Programming, Web Development, Security and AI.
+:desktop_computer: Passionate about Programming, Web Development, Security and AI.

 <!-- ## Languages and Tools -->